wintonpc/pbr/README.md

 The second step is to deserialize `msg` as that type.
 Ruby's garbage collector is notoriously poor at managing strings efficiently.
 Pbr supports this case in pure C++, to avoid allocating a Ruby string for the `msg` field, only to pass it back to the C++ extension for deserialization.
 Details TBD.

+### Quirks

+- Unknown fields are discarded upon deserialization.
+Consequently, Pbr should not be used when passthrough behavior is required.
+- default values for optional fields are not currently supported

 ## Optimizations